gcallah/work/chaps/bacon.md

 > whatever he wished, just because he did not want to do whatever he
 > could not do\....For who can list all the multitude of things that is,
 > while his very mind and even his lower element, his flesh, do not
-> submit to his will?[^15]
+> submit to his will?[^16]

+Nor was this moral conception of the fall unique to Catholic thought.
-The reformer John Calvin, despite his many disagreements with the Catholic Saint Augustine, also understood the effect of the fall in moral terms:
+The reformer John Calvin similarly understood the effects of the fall in moral terms:

 > Original sin, therefore, seems to be a hereditary depravity and
 > corruption of our nature, diffused into all the parts of the soul,
 > which first makes us liable to God's wrath, then also brings forth in
 > us those works which Scripture calls "works of the flesh" \[Gal.
 > 5:19\].
-And that is properly what Paul often calls sin.[^16]
+And that is properly what Paul often calls sin.[^17]

-The prevailing Christian conception of the Fall, against which Bacon was writing, was that it introduced widespread *moral* corruption.
+The conception of the fall accepted by the western church, against which Bacon was writing, was that it introduced widespread *moral* corruption.
 As a result of Adam and Eve's disobedience, men became unavoidably sinful and hence subject to divine wrath and punishment.
 To the extent that this implied a loss of empire over nature, it was secondary to the moral calamity.
-Bacon's explanation of the Fall is in effect a reversal of this.
-He suggests that the primary effect of the Fall was a transformation of the laws of nature that rendered natural phenomena beyond human control.
+Bacon's explanation of the fall amounts to a reversal of these emphases.
+He suggests that the primary effect of the fall was a transformation of the laws of nature that rendered natural phenomena beyond human control.
 To the extent that there was a change in human nature, the most important effect was to affect man's ability to control nature, not primarily his impulses and passions.
 According to Bacon, the human situation sees men subject to a capricious and untameable nature, not necessarily a corrupted will.
-I do not deny that Bacon imputed a moral consequence to the Fall as well, referring as he does to man's loss of innocence.[^17] However, the lesser attention paid to the moral consequences of the Fall, as well as the fact that he typically only discusses it *after* explaining its effects on mankind's ability to control nature, indicate that the latter is the more significant outcome.
+I do not deny that Bacon imputed a moral consequence to the fall as well, referring as he does to man's loss of innocence.[^18] However, the lesser attention paid to the moral consequences of the fall, as well as the fact that he typically only discusses it *after* explaining its effects on mankind's ability to control nature, indicate that the latter is the more significant outcome.

-This deeper investigation of Bacon's theory of the Fall corroborates and illuminates the way he uses it to frame his project in the [Great Instauration]{.underline}.
+This deeper investigation of Bacon's theory of the fall corroborates and illuminates the way he uses it to frame his project in *The Great Instauration*.
 The laws of nature have been corrupted in such a way that our natural right over nature is no longer possible.
 He is not only lamenting non-human nature's inherent patterns of behavior, but men's natural inclinations and modes of relating to the world.
-A prominent theme in the [New Organon]{.underline} is the uselessness of previous scientific approaches.
-Bacon traces these to human nature, which, in light of his confession of faith, we can think of as following the laws of behavior that have been corrupted by the Fall.
+A prominent theme in *The New Organon* is the uselessness of previous scientific approaches.
+Bacon traces these to human nature, which, in light of his confession of faith, we can think of as following the laws of behavior that have been corrupted by the fall.

-Bacon traces the causes of error to four "idols:" those of the tribe, cave, marketplace, and theatre.[^18] Idols of the tribe are the elements of human nature and intellect that impede the mind's access to truth.
+Bacon traces the causes of error to four "idols:" those of the tribe, cave, marketplace, and theatre.[^19] Idols of the tribe are the elements of human nature and intellect that impede the mind's access to truth.
 The mind is not a passive recipient of truth but allows its tendencies and preferences to corrupt discovery.
-Some examples of this natural tendency are the mind's inability to be content with uncaused brute facts, its desire to impose order and regularity on everything it observes, and to impose human purposes on nature.[^19] In short, it is human nature for men to see what they want to see, and thus the unaided intellect is not a reliable guide to truth.
+Some examples of this natural tendency are the mind's inability to be content with uncaused brute facts, its desire to impose order and regularity on everything it observes, and to impose human purposes on nature.[^20] In short, it is human nature for men to see what they want to see, and thus the unaided intellect is not a reliable guide to truth.